Quesnel, British Columbia

 Project Lead: Rebecca Beuschel, Literacy Quesnel Society

-Quesnel is a city of about 23,000 in central BC, between Williams Lake and Prince George.
+The Literacy Quesnel Society’s “Driver Education Preparation Project” beta-test project was delivered in Quesnel, a city of about 23,000 in central BC, between Williams Lake and Prince George.
 It was a forest industry town, but with mill closures and industry slow downs, the economy is diversifying.

+Obtaining different levels of driving licenses provides an array of job opportunities, such as working for the city and schools, road maintenance companies, logging and mining companies, and delivery companies.
 The Driver Education Preparation Project (DEPP) helped participants learn the content they needed to know to complete the driver learners’ test.
-Many adults who were not working, or who have been displaced from industry-based jobs, were interested in earning a Class 3 or a Class 1 driver’s license, but their ability to successfully complete the written test was hampered by their low literacy skills, comprehension skills, inexperience with test writing, computer literacy or a combination of these factors.
+Many adult leaners’ ability to successfully complete the written test was hampered by their low literacy skills, comprehension skills, inexperience with test writing, computer literacy or a combination of these factors.